O.K.A.

 What is korfball?

 Korfball is a mixed-team sport invented in Holland in 1902.
-It was introduced to Britain in the 1940s, and there have been korfball clubs in Oxfordshire since 1983.
+It was introduced to Britain in the 1940s, and there have been korfball clubs in the Oxfordshire region since 1983.
 Korfball is played worldwide and the current World Champions are the Dutch.

 A korfball team consists of four men and four women.
 There are no set positions and everyone has to be able to defend and attack.
 The game is set up so that there is no advantage to being male or female, tall or short, stocky or slim - all that matters is your ability to co-operate with your team mates to get through the opposition’s defence.